 All services shall be delivered in accordance with federal and state laws and regulations, the applicable provider manual and other notices or directives issued by the Department.
 The provider shall create and maintain documents to substantiate that all requirements are met.
-(See Section 2.6 of this manual chapter regarding record keeping).
+(See Section 2.6: Record Keeping of this manual chapter).